rafael747/i75w-mvg-farhinfo/README.md

 ### Selecting Stations

-The code will update the departure information for the predetermined stations in the code
+The code will update the departure information for the predetermined stations in the `CONFIG.py` file

 You can append multiple stations to the `stations` list with the station information that you want to display (be aware of the memory limitations of rp pico w)